tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 |br|

-If secondary indexes are not unique, then collecting “garbage” from them can be put off until a compaction, which is what we do in Tarantool.
+If secondary indexes are not unique, then collecting "garbage" from them can be put off until a compaction, which is what we do in Tarantool.
 Transactions The append-only nature of LSM trees allowed us to implement full-blown serializable transactions in vinyl.
 Read-only requests use older versions of data without